 Idex Corporation IEX

-The next Idex Corporation dividend went ex 8 days ago for 50c and will be paid in 8 days.
+The next Idex Corporation dividend is expected to go ex in 1 month and to be paid in 2 months.

 There are typically 4 dividends per year (excluding specials), and the dividend cover is approximately 3.1.

 |Declaration date||10 Nov 2020 (Tue)||07 Apr 2021 (Wed)|

 |Ex-div date||13 Jan 2021 (Wed)||13 May 2021 (Thu)|